 Inputs

-The feature "Color Name Finder" provides the most common names of a color.
+The feature "Color Name Finder" provides the most common names for a color.
 It finds color names for 3 types of input:

 Uploading Image